andrew/ultimate-awesome/README.md

 - [awesome-openstack](https://github.com/ramitsurana/awesome-openstack) - A curated list for awesome openstack links :cloud::cloud:.
 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.
 - [awesome-repos-and-resources](https://github.com/TimoCodez/awesome-repos-and-resources) - Curated list of repositories and resources for techies.
-- [awesome-local-llms](https://github.com/vince-lam/awesome-local-llms) - Collection of all open-source local LLM inference projects.
-Compare their popularity and activeness for your own use.
 - [awesome-face-generation](https://github.com/zhangzjn/awesome-face-generation) - Basic GAN frameworks and approaches for face swap, reenactment, and stylizing.
 - [awesome-RK3588](https://github.com/choushunn/awesome-RK3588) - Useful resources for developing with the RK3588. :rocket:.
 - [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].